luyadev/luya/docs/guide/ngrest-plugins.md

-# NgRest Config Plugins
+# NgRest config plugins

-An NgRest Plugin is like the type of an input.
-You can create selects, date pickers, file or image uploads, etc. Each NgRest Config Plugin can have its configuration options.
-You should read the [[ngrest-model.md]] Guide-Section to understand how to use the plugins.
+An NgRest plugin is like the type of an input which means you can create selects, date pickers, file or image uploads and more.
+Each NgRest Config Plugin can have its configuration options.
+You should read the [[ngrest-model.md]] guide section to understand how to use the plugins.

-### Available Plugins
+### Available plugins

-A few plugins can be configured, make sure to check out the class reference of the plugin to find all details.
+The plugins listed below can be configured but make sure your are familiar with the class reference of the plugin to be informed about all details.

 |Name            |Class|Return        |Description
 |--------------    |-----|---        |-------------